matthewsberna/integer-spiral/README.md

 Once I determined the pattern, there's not a lot left to the implementation.
 This was still in my early days of Golang, so the code's a bit rough around the edges.

 But it gets the job done.  :)

+Extending this code into functions to, say, print the value of one element of the array given the element's coordinates, is left as an exercise for the reader.